-You already make a commitment to cook, or at least to eat, and unless you frequently eat out, you need to put food on the table.
-Grilling a piece of fish, steaming vegetables, preparing a salad in 10 minutes, making a simple pasta dish or creamy soup, are just a few meal ideas in which the ingredients, flavours, and timing, are entirely up to you.
+The best intentions to eat well won’t matter if you don’t have a strategy in place to help you reach your goals.
+You already make a commitment to cook, or at least to eat, and unless you frequently eat out, you need to put good food on the table.
+Grilling a piece of fish, steaming vegetables, preparing a salad in ten minutes, making a simple pasta dish or creamy soup, are just a few meal ideas in which the ingredients, flavours, and timing, are entirely up to you.
 “Convenience” foods may take just as long to get to the table as your good home cooking, but with cooking, you know what you are eating and you know what it will taste like.
 That’s part of the fun and pleasure of prepping and cooking your own food.
 It’s a real experience.
-So turn up your favourite tunes, catch up on a podcast or your TV shows, unpack your groceries and make meal planning a priority.
+So turn up your favourite tunes, catch up on a podcast or your TV shows (with a glass of wine on standby of course), unpack your groceries and make meal planning a priority.

 Tip #1 Schedule time each week to grocery shop!

 Of all the things in life that are beyond our control, your diet should not be one of them.
-Make an action plan to dedicate a specific day and time each week to purchase and prepare ingredients.
+Meal planning is a nutritional tool you can use to support your health.
+Write a grocery list and make an action plan to dedicate a specific day and time each week to purchase, and prepare ingredients.
 This is especially important if you follow a strict vegan, vegetarian, paleo, or any “good nutrition” diet.
 Grocery shop on a day that you are less busy to help reduce any stress or anxiety.

 Tip #2 Prepare ingredients immediately.
 Time is a precious commodity.
 There are few better ways to spend it than by preparing high-quality food for yourself and those you love, but the time it takes to fix many meals is mostly spent prepping, not cooking.
 Wash and chop ingredients in bulk and slice vegetables for recipes in the upcoming week.
 Enlist the help of family and friends, or get the kids involved.
 This completes the job faster and makes it more enjoyable.